 The crisis has also spilled over into neighbouring countries (in particular in Chad and Cameroon) and the effects are considerable, notably in terms of pressure on local resources.

 With over €400 million provided since 2014, the European Union (Commission + Member States) is the largest donor of humanitarian assistance to CAR.
 The European Commission alone has provided €136 million in humanitarian aid inside the country since December 2013, in addition to over €83 million for Central African refugees in neighbouring countries.

 The spill-over over the crisis to neighbouring countries has been significant, with the refugee situation becoming protracted.
 Humanitarian needs created by the CAR conflict, including in bordering Cameroon and Chad, are therefore considered a forgotten humanitarian crisis by the European Commission.

 The Commission's humanitarian assistance primarily targets needs in the areas of food, health, emergency shelter, water, sanitation and protection of civilians.
 Relief assistance is focused on displaced people both inside and outside IDP camps, as well as on refugees who mostly rely on humanitarian assistance to cover their needs.
 Support to operations (coordination, air services) is also crucial.

-The EU is funding humanitarian projects for free access to quality primary health care, including mobile clinics.
-Projects to improve the protection of civilians also receive funding, including incident monitoring projects, medical, psychosocial and legal support for victims, as well as actions to provide a protective environment for children.
+The Commission also funds humanitarian projects to enable free access to primary health care services through mobile clinics, with a main focus on life-saving interventions and the control of epidemic-prone infectious diseases.
+Projects seeking to improve the protection of civilians are also being supported, including tracking of incidents, medical, psychosocial and legal support to victims, as well as actions offering a protective environment for children.